ournetworks/2019/visas/initial-email.md

 We are happy to write a letter supporting your visa application to travel to Toronto for Our Networks.

-To write it, we need some information as printed on your travel document...
+To write it, we need the following information about.

+Your travel document (as printed)...

 - Full name:
 - Name prefix: